-- When overtaking, give courteous but audible, advance warning using voice or bell.
+- When approaching or overtaking pedestrians, give courteous but audible, advance warning using voice, bell or horn to avoid startling.

-- Wear reflective material; carry a whistle or noisemaker.
+- Wear reflective material, and carry a whistle.

-- Stay alert, be observant of your surroundings.
+- Stay alert, be observant about your surroundings.

 Contact the Park and Planning help desk at 301-699-2255.
 Trail maps/brochures are available.